5. Objects

 // identity of this person

-// Initialize the first with the values from the second
+// initialization of the first with the values of the second

 // end